CALL FOR PAPERS

 Special issue of Work Organisation, Labour and Globalisation on ‘Platform Labour in the Post-Covid City‘

-Our most recent special issue, The Algorithm and the city: platform labour and the urban environment, examined the way that the exponential growth of online platforms, and the new forms of algorithmic management associated with it, is leading to a restructuring of labour markets, consumption processes and the spatial organisation of cities.
-Whilst this issue was in press, our cities were overwhelmed by the impact of the Coronavirus epidemic, which greatly accentuated some of these trends, whilst reversing some others, at least temporarily.
+Our most recent special issue, The algorithm and the city: platform labour and the urban environment, examined the way that the exponential growth of online platforms, and the new forms of algorithmic management associated with it, are leading to a restructuring of labour markets, consumption processes and the spatial organisation of cities.
+Whilst this issue was in press, our cities were overwhelmed by the impact of the Coronavirus epidemic, which greatly accentuated some of these trends, while reversing some others, at least temporarily.